SoSly/forge/documents/nivenomicon.md

 - When leveling up, players cannot take the average for hit points.
 They can, however, ask the DM to roll for them, instead.

 ### Chapter 2: Races
 - The elven subraces have been tailored to games set on Aesl.
-Subraces from other sources are allowed only with permission, and after carefully working them into the theme of Aesl.
+- Tieflings now have subraces, and these have been tailored to games set on Aesl.

 \pagebreakNum